The Holy Spirit or my conscience?

 WHAT?

-Now let’s see how the formula works.
-The whole chapter of Psalm 150 from verses 1 to 6 answers the question WHAT.
+Let’s see how the formula works.
+The whole chapter of Psalm 150, from verses 1 to 6, answers the question WHAT?
 What is the Scripture talking about?
-Praise, specifically praise for God.
-The 6- verse chapter has praise mentioned 13 times including praise God, praise the Lord, and praise Him.
+Praise, specifically praise to God.
+The six-verse chapter mentions praise 13 times, including praise God, praise the Lord, and praise Him.

 WHO?